A group from a map and orbit equivalence: A class of piecewise homeomorphisms on

-The following result is a combination of several statements in \cite{AJLM2} (see Theorem A and Lemma 5.1).
-It implies that the set of piecewise homeomorphisms of the circle satisfying the conditions (SE), (EC), (E-), (E+), (CS) is non empty.
+{\bf(CS-$\lambda$)} $\Phi$ is topologically conjugate, by $g \in \textrm{Homeo}^+(S^1)$, to a piecewise affine map $\widetilde{\Phi}$ with constant slope $\lambda > 1$.
+Most of the time the constant $\lambda $ will be implicit and removed from the notations.\\ (II') In complement to (II): $\Phi$ has a unique expanding fixed point on each $I_j$.\\ The following result is a combination of several statements in \cite{AJLM2} (see Theorem A and Lemma 5.1).
+It implies that the set of piecewise homeomorphisms of the circle satisfying the conditions (SE), (EC), (E-), (E+), (CS-$\lambda$) is non-empty.

-\begin{Lemma} Let $S$ be a closed compact orientable surface of negative Euler characteristic, and let $P = < X, R >$ be a geometric presentation of the fundamental group $G = \pi_1 (S)$ (see \cite{Los}) so that all the relations in $R$ have even length.
-Then, in the Bowen-Series like family of maps $\Phi_{P,\Theta}$ defined in \cite{AJLM2}, there is an open set of parameters $\Theta$ so that the corresponding maps satisfies the conditions (SE), (EC), (E-), (E+),(CS).
-The parameters $\Theta$ belong to a product of $2N$ intervals, where 2N is the number of generators.
-In particular, for the same set of presentations the map $\Phi_P$ defined in \cite{Los} satisfy these properties. \end{Lemma}
+\begin{Lemma} Let $S$ be a closed compact orientable surface of negative Euler characteristic, and let $P = \langle X; R \rangle$ be a geometric presentation of the fundamental group $G = \pi_1 (S)$ so that all the relations in $R$ have even length, for instance the classical presentation.
+Then, in the Bowen-Series-Like family of maps $\Phi_{P,\Theta}$ defined in \cite{AJLM2}, there is an open set of parameters $\Theta$ so that the corresponding maps satisfy the conditions $\rm (SE), (EC), (E\textrm{-}), (E+),(CS\textrm{-}\lambda)$.
+The parameters $\Theta$ belong to a product of $2N$ intervals, where 2N is the number of generators and $\lambda$ is an algebraic integer. \end{Lemma}

-\begin{Rm} By the previous result the set of piecewise orientation preserving homeomorphisms satisfying the conditions (SE), (EC), (E+), (E-), (CS) is non empty and there is a familly of such maps for each orientable surface and each geometric presentation with even length relations.
-For the maps $\Phi_{P}$ constructed in \cite{Los} the proof of these properties is a direct check.
-In particular the constant slope condition (CS) is obtained using the Markov property satisfied by $\Phi_{P}$ via a standard Perron-Frobenius argument.
+\begin{Rm} By the previous result, the set of piecewise orientation preserving homeomorphisms satisfying the conditions $\rm (SE), (EC), (E\textrm{-}), (E+),(CS\textrm{-}\lambda)$ is non-empty and there is a family of such maps for each orientable surface and each geometric presentation with even length relations.
+For the maps $\Phi_{P}$ constructed in \cite{Los}, the proof of these properties is a direct check.
+In particular the constant slope condition $\rm (CS\textrm{-}\lambda)$ is obtained using the Markov property satisfied by $\Phi_{P}$ via a standard Perron-Frobenius argument.
 In the more general cases of the family $\Phi_{P,\Theta}$ defined in \cite{AJLM2}, the constant slope condition is one statement of the main theorem of that paper.
+In these cases the number $\lambda$ is an algebraic integer and $\log (\lambda)$ is the volume entropy of the presentation.